 - 7.1 All investments and expenses attributable to interstate jurisdiction are allocated using federal rules.
-Each cost-segregation procedure manual filed with this Commission must first demonstrate that these federal procedures have been properly applied prior to the intrastate segregation methodology. - 7.2 Each Part 2, Part 3, or Part 4 product and service found in Title 40, Article 15, Colorado Revised Statutes, must be treated specifically in the cost-segregation procedure.
+Each costsegregation procedure manual filed with this Commission must first demonstrate that these federal procedures have been properly applied prior to the intrastate segregation methodology. - 7.2 Each Part 2, Part 3, or Part 4 product and service found in Title 40, Article 15, Colorado Revised Statutes, must be treated specifically in the cost-segregation procedure.
 Each product or service must be identified in sufficient detail to determine the appropriate cost categories to be employed. - 7.3 In order to provide a consistent approach to segregating all costs, the Commission requires consideration in descending order of the following factors: - 7.3.1 Costs must be directly assigned whenever possible.
 Directly assignable costs are defined as those costs that can be attributed only to the specific product or service.
 Clearly, where more than one product or service uses an investment or causes a cost to be incurred, direct assignment is inappropriate.
-(This employs the Traceability principle in Rule 6 1.2.) - 7.3.2 The method of segregating common or jointly used investments and expenses, primarily related to the local loop and end-office switching, must use the provider's own engineering and service provision design criteria as the primary assumption.
-(This employs the Variability principle in Rule 6 1.3.)
-The segregation method employed must, to the maximum extent possible, mirror the design criteria, including but not limited to the following:

-APPENDIX A

-Decision No. C88-664

-June 1, 1988
+(This employs the Traceability principle in Rule 6.1.2.)

-Page 6 of 13

-Case No. 6685
+Exhibit 1 Decision No. C88-761 June 15, 1988 Page 6 of 13 Case No. 6685

-- 7.3.2.1 Common or joint costs that vary in direct proportion to the relative amounts of use of a product or service shall be segregated based upon those relative amounts of use. - 7.3.2.2 If the amounts of use vary in intensity by time period, and the engineering design criteria is sensitive to this peak period usage, then the segregation method must also follow this engineering cost-causation. - 7.3.3 Common or joint costs that do not vary in direct proportion to the relevant amounts of use of the product or service shall be segregated by a surrogate measure that has a logical or observable correlation to the use of the product or service.
-(This employs the Capacity required principle in Rule 6 1.4.) - 7.3.4 Common costs for which there is no direct or indirect measure of allocation shall be segregated using an appropriate general allocator that is based upon assets, expenses and wages, with equal weighting applied to each.
-(This employs the Beneficiality principle in Rule 6 1.5.) - 7.4 Providers ordinarily shall segregate costs using the directly-attributable and cost-causative principles.
-General allocators shall be used only in exceptional cases and, then, only when the justification for their use is explained fully. - 7.5 The method for segregating costs between expenses and investments used jointly will include the treatment of all services that use those investments and expenses.
-Providers will be required to provide the Commission with all the data necessary to verify the cost segregation. - 7.6 As providers develop new products and services, investments are used and expenses incurred in order to begin offering those products or services.
-It is not appropriate to allocate these investments or expenses to an existing service.
-As new products and services begin to use joint and common assets, and expenses are incurred, the methods of segregation in the manuals must be modified to track the usage and expenses.
+- 7.3.2 The method of segregating common or jointly used investments and expenses, primarily related to the local loop and end-office switching, must use provider's own engineering and service provision design criteria as the assumption.
+(This employs the Variability principle in Rule 6.
+1.3.)
+The segregation method employed must, to the maximum extent possible, mirror the design criteria, including but not limited to the following: - 7.3.2.1 Common or joint costs that vary in direct proportion to the relative amounts of use of a product or service shall be segregated based upon those relative amounts of use. - 7.3.2.2 If the amounts of use vary in intensity by time period, and the engineering design criteria is sensitive to this peak period usage, then the segregation method must also follow this engineering costcausation. - 7.3.3 Common or joint costs that do not vary in direct proportion to the relevant amounts of use of the product or service shall be segregated by a surrogate measure that has a logical or observable correlation to the use of the product or service.
+(This employs the Capacity required principle in Rule.
+6 1.4.) - 7.3.4 Common costs for which there is no direct or indirect measure of allocation shall be segregated using an appropriate general allocator that is based upon assets, expenses, and wages, with equal weighting applied to each.
+(This employs the Beneficiality principle in Rule 6.1.5.) - 7.4 Providers ordinarily shall segregate costs using the directly-attributable and cost-causative principles.
+General allocators shall be used only in exceptional cases and, then, only when the justification for their use is explained fully.

-APPENDIX A

-Decision No. C88-664

-June 1, 1988

-Page 7 of 13

-Case No. 6685
+Exhibit 1 Decision No. C88-761 June 15, 1988 Page 7 of 13 Case No. 6685